 “Back in the day,” musicians learned the vocabulary of improvised music by playing along with the recording, maybe hundreds of times, learning the melodies and improvised solos.
-Such musicians became fluent, geniuses even, despite (in some cases) not being able to read a note of music.
-Music is its own language, with notation an effort to communicate it in non-sonic form – but, music is (according to the late Milt Jackson) sound and feeling.
+Such musicians became fluent, geniuses even, despite (in some cases) not being able to read a a symbol used to represent a specific pitch and duration of music.
+Music is its own language, with A system of symbols used to write down music. an effort to communicate it in non-sonic The structure or organization of a piece of music, including its sections, repetitions, and overall shape. – but, music is (according to the late Milt Jackson) sound and feeling.

 Transcription takes you “inside” the music in a more profound and engaging way than passive listening – although, after doing enough transcription, you learn “analytical listening” enabling you to “know what it is” when you hear it, even as you do “recreational” listening.

 Spontaneous composition of melody from practiced or prepared melodic patterns consisting of ideas including melodic ornamentation of chord tones, patterns, scales or sequences is, essentially, Additional musical notes inserted to decorate a melody through a variety of methods, including trills, turns, mordants, approach tones, upper and lower neighbors, appoggiaturas, passing tones, lead-ins, bends and suspensions of A sequence of single pitches perceived as a unit, usually the main theme or tune in a piece of music., or ornamentation of The arrangement of chords and harmonies in a piece of music., in a rhythmic context.